LLNL/shroud/docs/reference.rst

   Controls code generation for ``const char *`` arguments.
   If *True*, Fortran perform a ``TRIM`` and concatenates ``C_NULL_CHAR``.
-If *False*, it will be done in C.  If the only need for the C wrapper is to null-terminate a string (wrapping a c library and no other argument requires a wrapper), then the C wrapper can be avoid by moving the null-termination action to Fortran.
+If *False*, it will be done in C.  If the only need for the C wrapper is to null-terminate a string (wrapping a C library and no other argument requires a wrapper), then the C wrapper can be avoid by moving the null-termination action to Fortran.